h2oai/sparkling-water/DEVEL.md

 # Integration Tests

-## Testing environments
+## Testing Environments
  * Local - corresponds to setting Spark `MASTER` variable to one of `local`, or `local[*]`, or `local-cluster[_,_,_]` values
  * Standalone cluster - the `MASTER` variable points to existing standalone Spark cluster `spark://...`
    * ad-hoc build cluster
    * CDH5.3 provided cluster
  * YARN cluster - the `MASTER variable contains `yarn-client` or `yarn-cluster` values

-## Testing scenarios
+## Testing Scenarios
- 1. Initializing H2O on the top of Spark
- It includes running of `new H2OContext(sc).start()` and verifying that H2O was properly initialized on all Spark nodes
+ 1. Initialize H2O on top of Spark by running  `new H2OContext(sc).start()` and verifying that H2O was properly initialized on all Spark nodes.
- 2. Load data with help of H2O API from various data sources
+ 2. Load data with help from the H2O API from various data sources:
-   1. local disk
+   * local disk
-   2. HDFS
+   * HDFS
-   3. S3N
+   * S3N
- 3. Transformation from `RDD[T]` to `DataFrame`
+ 3. Convert from `RDD[T]` to `DataFrame`
- 4. Transformation from `SchemaRDD` to `DataFrame`
+ 4. Convert from `SchemaRDD` to `DataFrame`
- 5. Transformation from `DataFrame` to `RDD`
+ 5. Convert from `DataFrame` to `RDD`
- 6. Transformation from `DataFrame` to `SchemaRDD`
+ 6. Convert from `DataFrame` to `SchemaRDD`
- 7. Integration with H2O Algorithms
-   - using RDD as algorithm input
+ 7. Integrate with H2O Algorithms using RDD as algorithm input
- 8. Integration with MLlib Algorithms
-   - using DataFrame as algorithm input
+ 8. Integrate with MLlib Algorithms using DataFrame as algorithm input (KMeans)
-     - KMeans
- 9. Integration with MLlib pipelines (TBD)
+ 9. Integrate with MLlib pipelines (TBD)

-## Integration tests examples
+## Integration Tests Example

-The following code reflects use-cases listed above.
-The code is executed in all testing environments (if applicable): local, standalone cluster, yarn.
+The following code reflects the use cases listed above.
+The code is executed in all testing environments (if applicable):
-It expects Spark 1.2.0.
+ * local
+ * standalone cluster
+ * YARN
+Spark 1.2.0 or later is required.

-1. Initialize H2O
+1. Initialize H2O:

   ```scala
   import org.apache.spark.h2o._